Enigmahack/MatrixCodeGenerator/README.md

 Touch Physics: The UI manager now calculates velocity and drag distance to distinguish between a "tap" and a "swipe," preventing accidental clicks while scrolling through tabs on mobile.
 #
-📝 Note on Upgrading from v7.2
+📝 Note on Upgrading from Previous Versions

-Because v7.3 introduces new effect controls and UI changes, your previous settings from v7.2 might be reset to defaults upon first load due to config schema changes.
-However, the export/import JSON structure remains backward compatible for most core settings.
+With continuous improvements and architectural changes, especially the significant modularization introduced in `v7.3` and refined through `v7.3.1` and `v7.3.2`, your previous settings might be reset to defaults upon first load due to config schema updates.
+However, the export/import JSON structure remains largely compatible for most core settings.
+The journey from monolithic code to a modular, maintainable structure has been a key focus.

 ---